-A travel backpack that fits comfortably when weighed down with all your belongings is a sure-fire way to improve happiness and decrease frustration.
+A travel-specific backpack that fits comfortably when weighed down with all your belongings is a sure-fire way to improve happiness and decrease frustration.
 Anyone who's traveled knows that travel days can be some of the most tiring of the trip.
-Maybe you're on a shoestring budget and your travel day requires going from hostel to boat dock to bus station to airport or maybe you rented a charming Parisian apartment on the 7th floor, only to find that the stairs are your only option.
-In either case, you'll sure wish that you had invested the time to find a backpack that fits and is comfortable.
+Maybe you're on a shoestring budget and your travel day requires going from hostel to boat dock to bus station to airport; or maybe you rented a charming Parisian apartment on the 7th floor, only to find that the elevator is broken, or doesn't exist.
+In either case, you'll be stoked that you took the time to find a comfortable backpack.

-Finally, keep in mind that comfort is even more paramount if you're taking your pack on a mid-trip backcountry adventure.
-While we would take the Farpoint on shorter backpacking trips, if you're planning a longer multi-night excursion into the wild, you may want to consider a pack like the Eagle Creek Deviate 60, which is quite comfortable and would be a perfect pack for outdoor overnights or even climbing trips.
-Alternatively, you could pair a backpacking backpack with a lightweight daypack like the REI Stuff Travel for a super versatile combo that we've used around the globe.
+Finally, keep in mind that comfort is even more paramount if you're taking your pack on a backcountry adventure in between some urban excursions.
+While we would take the Farpoint on shorter backpacking trips, if you're planning a longer multi-night excursion into the wild, you may want to consider the Kelty Redwing 44, which is very comfortable but easier to pack for backcountry use due to a more cylindrical design and the option to load it as a top loading backpack.
+Alternatively, you could pair a backpacking backpack with a lightweight daypack for a super versatile combo that we've used around the globe.
 Typically, backpacking backpacks will work better in the outdoors, so if you plan on embarking on spontaneous backcountry overnights, this combo could be your ideal setup.
-Our main editor has traveled to more than 25 countries with her trusty Mountainsmith backpacking pack, which has allowed her to adventure out on several backcountry treks mid-trip.

-We first assessed how well these bags would work for city-to-city travel, but we also considered how well it would each pack's ability to work for other purposes (backpacking, rock climbing, carrying school books, etc.).
+We assessed how well these bags would work for urban travel, but we also considered how well they would work for other purposes (backpacking, rock climbing, bike commuting, carrying books and office supplies, etc.).
 Some of the packs can fit as a carry-on, some can be personal items, and some only work as checked bags.
-The Farpoint, Quantum, and Deviate earned extra functionality points for their zip-off daypacks.
-The daypacks also earned top marks since they both fulfill a critical travel need and offer the convenient features like being able to stuff into its own pocket or keep a laptop safe.

 Still scratching your head on how features should affect your travel pack choice?
 Our Buying Advice Guide offers some great tips to help you identify how you plan to use your pack and then choosing a bag that will meet your specific needs.